Treatment Success with the Ponseti Technique in Congenital Talipes Equino Varusup to two Years of Age.

 Objective: The study examined how the Ponseti technique works, how bad the deformity is (as measured by the Pirani score), and how much it costs to treat congenital talipes equino Varus in babies under the age of two.
 The Ponseti Clinic treated 490 individuals with 456 CTEV-infected foot cases.

 Material And Methods: this prospective clinical study was conducted in Swat's Saidu Teaching Hospital between 2017 and 2021.
 456 patients were selected using the inclusion and exclusion criteria department of orthopaedic saidu teaching hospital swat concluded this study.
 The youngsters were 3.20 months old on average, and they needed 6.80 casts to improve.
 At the final follow-up, 90.20 per cent of patients (score > 24) had positive functional outcomes.
-The Ponseti method for CTEV treatment may be helpful regarding both function and aesthetics.
-This method is safe, straightforward, and economical to treat clubfoot in an impoverished country like Pakistan.
+The Ponseti method for clubfoot treatment may prove most beneficial regarding both functionality and aesthetics.
+This approach still remains a safe, simple and costeffective way to deal with clubfoot in places such as Pakistan.

 Keywords: Congenital talipes equinovarus, Ponseti method, Pirani Score, orthopaedics, treatment, clubfoot.